hartmaj2/plat-arch-solids-coloring/Notes/diary.md

 ### 2025_04_15

 - defined the relabeling relation formally so I can be more precise when talking about counting partitions into independent sets

+### 2025_04_16

+- showed that the relabeling-automorphism relation is an equivalence relation

+- demonstrated, why counting equivalence classes of the relabeling-automorphism relation is not as simple as just multiplying the number of equivalence classes of the $\sim$ relation by some constant
+  - added demonstrative figures